Token Based Authentication:

 After creating the access token, a connection can now be made using the values obtained from the previous steps.
 Specify these connection properties at a minimum to connect:

-- OAuthClientId the Consumer Key displayed when the application was created.
+- OAuthClientId is the Consumer Key displayed when the application was created.

-- OAuthClientSecret the Consumer Secret displayed when the application was created.
+- OAuthClientSecret is the Consumer Secret displayed when the application was created.

-- OAuthAccessToken the Token Id when the access token was created.
+- OAuthAccessToken is the Token Id when the access token was created.

-- OAuthAccessTokenSecret the Token Secret when the access token was created.
+- OAuthAccessTokenSecret is the Token Secret when the access token was created.

 NetSuite Web Services Permissions